oauth-how/public/about.md

-There are already resources that cover extensively the topic like [oauth.org](https://oauth.org) / [oauth.com](https://oauth.com) with detailed documentation and guides, the idea behind **oauth.how** is a "first steps HOW TO"
+There are already resources that cover extensively the topic like [oauth.org](https://oauth.org) / [oauth.com](https://oauth.com) with detailed documentation and guides, however, the idea behind **oauth.how** is a "HOW TO" in simple terms.

 Being a broad topic and in the spirit to try to keep things as easy as possible ([KISS](https://en.wikipedia.org/wiki/KISS_principle)) please consider